akigmm/flash/README.md

 * You can either run it directly by executing this command from project's root: mvn spring-boot:run

-* As a result the web application will be ready to accept requests at http://localhost:8080/ , so you can test the service endpoints for example at: http://localhost:8080/transactions or you can package the project as JAR and deploy it on a standard Java Servlet Container like Tomcat.
+* As a result the web application will be ready to accept requests at http://localhost:8080/ , so you can test the service endpoints for example at: you can package the project as JAR and deploy it on a standard Java Servlet Container like Tomcat.
 Here is the Maven command to build the package: mvn clean package

-* After a successful build, project is being packaged as alfred-1.0.jar under target folder
+* After a successful build, project is being packaged as flash-1.0.jar under target folder

 * To run as docker container {Either running individual containers or using docker compose) docker network create -d bridge backend (create network to link app and mongo)